 The City of Light remains one of the world’s most visited destinations—and for good reason.
 Paris is a vibrant cultural center full of art, architecture, and fabulous restaurants.
 Its historic city center, with its slate-grey mansard roofs and stately avenues, is a delight to explore on foot.

 Or just follow the gentle arc of the Seine, the river historically dividing the city into bohemians and aristocrats, although social divisions have mellowed to include a few more shades of social grey.
-Whatever the season or time of day, a stroll beside its silvery-blue waters throws up magical moments, whether happening across open-air art gallery markets set up on a bridge or spotting the Eiffel Tower as dusk falls, lighting up like a beacon.
+Whatever the season or time of day, a stroll beside its silvery-blue waters throws up magical moments, whether happening across open-air art gallery markets set up on a bridge or spotting French landmarks such as the Eiffel Tower as dusk falls, lighting up like a beacon.

 And then there’s the Arc de Triomphe, the grand Notre Dame Cathedral soon to be restored to its original 19th-century glory, and the ostentatious Opéra Garnier.
 It’s an almost unreasonable amount of splendor for one city—but it’s possible to explore all of these even if you only have one day in Paris.

 The French Riviera